Offbeatmammal/blync-node/README.md

 # Blync-Node

-A simple Node.JS/Javascript example for controlling an [Embrava Blynclight](https://embrava.com/) as a HID (Human Interface Device) object.
+A simple Node.JS/Javascript example for controlling an [Embrava Blynclight](https://amzn.to/2BWTuGw) as a HID (Human Interface Device) object.
+I have actually used this set up in a [TV Studio](http://offbeatmammal.com/2018/08/28/pi-and-blyncing-lights/)!

 How to use
 ----------